BoldwinMax/BoldwinMax/README.md

 ## 🔬 Research & Projects

 ### **MSc Thesis: Decoding Feedback Loop Response to Oscillatory Signals**
+*Completed at AIMS Ghana (2025)*
-Conducted advanced research at **AIMS Ghana** on biological regulatory pathways:
+My research focused on the mathematical mechanics of biological regulatory pathways and system stability:
 - **Oscillatory Dynamics:** Analyzed how negative feedback loops respond to periodic signals—a concept directly applicable to modeling financial market cycles and asset volatility.
-- **Mathematical Modeling:** Applied differential equations to system stability and signal processing within biochemical networks.
+- **Mathematical Modeling:** Applied differential equations to evaluate system stability and signal processing within biochemical networks.
-- **System Analysis:** Evaluated design principles of oscillators to understand how timing and degradation rates determine system success.
+- **System Analysis:** Studied how timing and degradation rates determine the success of oscillations in repressive feedback networks.
+- My research in mathematical sciences focused on the stability of dynamic systems under oscillatory pressure.
+I apply these same differential equations to financial markets to model how asset prices respond to cyclical economic signals and to identify the feedback thresholds that lead to market volatility.

 ### **MSc Financial Engineering (In Progress)**
 Currently pursuing an MSc at **WorldQuant University**, with a technical focus on: